What is DoDD 8570?

 CISSP (or Associate)

 |CNDSP Analyst||CNDSP Infrastructure SUpport||CNDSP Incident Responder||CNDSP Auditor||CNDSP Manager|

 DoDD 8140 - The Future of DoDD 8570

-DoDD 8570 will be converting to DoDD 8140 in 2013.
+DoDD 8570 will be converting to DoDD 8140 in the future.
 More details on what will be changing as part of DoDD 8140 will be posted as it becomes available.

 "As our C4 systems become netcentric and more linked with our weapons systems, it is essential that our IA workforce be up to the task of securing our networks.
 I am proud to be on the cyber defense line with such a competent industry partner that understands the needs of the defense department and is willing to work with us to help accomplish this difficult task." - Mike Knight, Naval NetWar Command

 Why is SANS the Best source for Information Security Training?